-$^{7}$ Based on Resolution 07-2025 published by the Energy Regulatory Commission on March 13, 2025
+$^{^{7}}$ Based on Resolution 07-2025 published by the Energy Regulatory Commission on March 13, 2025

-$^{\rm 8}$ Based on DOE's Distribution Development Plan 2021-2030
+$^{^{\}rm 8}$ Based on DOE's Distribution Development Plan 2021-2030

-ERC Competitive Retail Electricity Market (CREM) and Green Energy Option Program (GEOP) Monthly Statistical Data as of December 2024
+9 ERC Competitive Retail Electricity Market (CREM) and Green Energy Option Program (GEOP) Monthly Statistical Data as of December 2024

-$^{\rm 10}$ Based on ERC Resolution No. 07, Series of 2025 dated March 13, 2025
+$^{^{10}}$ Based on ERC Resolution No. 03, Series of 2023 dated April 5, 2023

-&lt;sup>11 Based on Energy Regulatory Commission (ERC) Resolution No. 2, Series of 2024 dated March 19, 2024
+11 Based on Energy Regulatory Commission (ERC) Resolution No. 2, Series of 2024 dated March 19, 2024

-Spot Market (WESM).
-The power distribution business is engaged in the distribution and sale of electricity to end-users, and the RES segment includes retail electricity sales to various off-takers that are considered eligible contestable customers ("Contestable Customers") and provision of electricity-related services, such as conducting energy audits, preventive maintenance services, and installation of digital power monitoring systems.
+AboitizPower's power generation business supplies power to various customers under power supply contracts, ancillary service procurement agreements (ASPA), and for trading in the Wholesale Electricity Spot Market (WESM).
+The power distribution business is engaged in the distribution and sale of electricity to end-users, and the RES and Others segment includes retail electricity sales to various off-takers that are considered eligible contestable customers ("Contestable Customers") and provision of electricity-related services, such as installation of electrical equipment.
 AboitizPower's Subsidiaries engaged in the supply of retail electricity sold a total of 6.09 Terawatt hours (TWh) in 2024.